AlexandreDecan/sismic/docs/execution.rst

       assert isinstance(step, MacroStep)

-As a call to :py:meth:`~pyss.simulator.Simulator.execute` could lead to an infinite execution (see for example */examples/simple/infinite.yaml*), an additional parameter ``max_steps: int`` can be specified to limit the number of steps that are computed and executed by the method.
+As a call to :py:meth:`~pyss.simulator.Simulator.execute` could lead to an infinite execution (see for example */examples/simple/infinite.yaml*), an additional parameter ``max_steps`` can be specified to limit the number of steps that are computed and executed by the method.

 .. code:: python